adamgack/Binary-Calculator/README.md

 Press the = button to finalize the operation.
 You can convert your display from binary to decimal using the toggle button.
 ## Contributions
-Adam Gackenheimer = Created slack group, repo, gitignore, README, made finishing touches to code
+Adam Gackenheimer = Created slack group, repo, gitignore, README, and made finishing touches to code
 Austin Foster = Created UI
 Robert Klueber = Created square and squareroot functions
 Daniel Gonzalez = Created tests